Wrongful Termination California: As a California employer and business owner how do you avoid this very common employee lawsuit?

-California is an “at-will” employment state right?
-So what is considered a wrongful termination?
+Like most states California is considered an “at-will” employment state, so what is even considered a wrongful termination?

 Yes, it is true that California is an “at will” employment state.
 This basically means that you as the employer and your employees as well, can break your relationship at any time.
 You can fire them without having to provide some proof or cause that justifies it, and they can quit with out having to give you a specific reason.